backuity/p2s/README.md

  </dependencies>
 ```

-Here is an example from the processor-test module:
+Here is an example from the p2s tests:

 ```java
  import org.p2s.Settings;